 Is it a good time to buy?

-While you may not think it’s good news that home prices have begun to appreciate; it is when you consider that it has been steady price growth, and not bubble-era price growth.
-And with interest rates still maintaining their historic lows, we believe the stage is set for a housing market equilibrium that has not been realized in many years.
-It has been a long and slow slog since the Great Recession of 2007 – 2008, but each successive year has brought signs of market improvement.
+While you may not think it’s good news that home prices continue to appreciate; it is when you consider that it has been incremental price growth, and not bubble-era price growth.
+And with interest rates still relatively attractive, we believe the stage is set for a housing market equilibrium that has not been realized in many years.
+It has taken us the past 10+ years to fully recover from the Great Recession of 2007 – 2008, but each successive year has brought signs of market improvement.
 Furthermore, there are still good values out there but you need to know when to recognize them and act quickly.
 It is a given; markets will always fluctuate but quality is never at a discount to the market.
 All real estate is local, and we have fared much better than other parts of the country (which only emphasizes just how desirable, and what a great investment, the Hudson Valley remains).
 If you’ve been contemplating a purchase, now would be a great time for you to speak with us.
 Don’t miss out on the benefits of buying in this “goldilocks” real estate market.

 - Less room to negotiate.

 Prices are higher, and houses are not staying on the market as long as in recent years.
 So buyers definitely have to make realistic offers.

 - Less selection.